Madhurakavi Alvar: Works

-The eleven verses of Madhurakavi are classified as Kanninun Cirutampu, all of which are in four lines in praise of his divine teacher, Nammalvar.
-The verses are compiled as Naalayira Divya Prabandam along with the work of the other eleven Alvars.
-Mathurakavi was instrumental in spreading the works of Nammalvar and composing tunes to each of them.
-The verses begin with "The name of the great one, my acharya of Kurukoor, brings nectar to my tongue and far sweeter than the name of the Lord".
-It is believed that Madhurakavi compiled and codified all the verses of Tiruvaymoli by Nammalvar as he recited them.
+The eleven hymns composed by Madhurakavi Alvar are titled as Kanninun Cirutampu, each consisting of four lines in praise of his teacher, Nammalvar.
+These hymns are compiled in Naalayira Divya Prabandham alongside the works of the eleven other Alvars.
+Madhurakavi Alvar set Nammalvar's compositions to music and helped propagate his works across the region.
+The hymn opens with the line "The name of the great one, my acharya of Kurukoor, brings nectar to my tongue and is far sweeter than the name of the Lord".
+According to tradition, Madhurakavi Alvar recorded and compiled all the hymns of Nammalvar's Tiruvaymoli as the sage recited them.